prodmodfour/avengers_campaign_player_wiki/backgrounds/child_of_an_elemental/child_of_an_elemental.md

 ## Cosmetic Effect
 Choose a cosmetic effect on your character that matches your chosen element.
-For example, if you are the child of a fire elemental, you could fire on your head instead of hair.
+For example, if you are the child of a fire elemental, you could have fire on your head instead of hair.

 # You get:
 * Elemental Blessings